Alasdair Hutton

-Alasdair Henry Hutton OBE TD OStJ (born 19 May 1940) is a British writer and narrator for public events and concerts, including the Royal Edinburgh Military Tattoo.
+Alasdair Henry Hutton OBE TD (born 19 May 1940) is a British writer and narrator for public events and concerts, including the Royal Edinburgh Military Tattoo.

 Early life

 Born in London in 1940, Hutton's house was hit by a bomb three months later, and the family moved to Scotland.
 Identifying as a Scot, Hutton was educated at Dollar Academy.

 Following the death of his father, he moved to Brisbane, Queensland, Australia at fourteen years-of-age, with his mother and two siblings.
 He continued briefly at Brisbane State High School, which named him among its most distinguished alumni in 2019 and was inducted as a State High "Legend" in 2021.

 Professional life

 Journalism

 After school hours, Hutton and other students had been taking part in a 4BH programme Rumpus room, including introducing records with the presenter.
 The following year, walking in and talking to the manager, he got his first job in commercial radio station 4BH in Brisbane at 15.
 He worked as a journalist on The Age newspaper in Melbourne before he returned to Scotland to become a reporter for The Aberdeen Press and Journal and Evening Express and then a broadcaster with the BBC in Scotland, London and Northern Ireland.
 He also trained as a film director and was a producer with BBC Radio Shetland.